Skip to content

 Loading…

-<script type="module" src="https://esm.sh/polycss/elements"></script>
+<script type="module" src="https://esm.sh/@layoutit/polycss/elements"></script>

 <!-- Standard perspective -->

-<poly-scene perspective="1000" rot-x="65" rot-y="45">
+<poly-perspective-camera perspective="1000" rot-x="65" rot-y="45">

 </poly-scene>

-<!-- Very flat / near-isometric -->
+<!-- Very flat / near-isometric perspective -->

-<poly-scene perspective="8000" rot-x="65" rot-y="45">
+<poly-perspective-camera perspective="32000" rot-x="65" rot-y="45">

 </poly-scene>

-• rotX — vertical tilt.
+• rotX: vertical tilt.
 90 is straight-down top view; 0 is horizontal.

-• rotY — horizontal rotation (0–360).
+• rotY: horizontal rotation (0–360).
 Controls which face of the scene is forward.

 <!-- Vanilla -->

-<poly-scene rot-x="65" rot-y="45"></poly-scene> <!-- Classic isometric angle -->
+<poly-camera rot-x="65" rot-y="45"></poly-camera> <!-- Classic isometric angle -->

-<poly-scene rot-x="80" rot-y="45"></poly-scene> <!-- More top-down (map view) -->
+<poly-camera rot-x="80" rot-y="45"></poly-camera> <!-- More top-down (map view) -->

-<poly-scene rot-x="20" rot-y="0"></poly-scene> <!-- Front-facing -->
+<poly-camera rot-x="20" rot-y="0"></poly-camera> <!-- Front-facing -->

 // React